 Shelter or Tent

 Having a comfortable shelter or tent is vital to staying safe when outdoors.
 It can protect you from the elements and keep you warm.
-In some cases a good tarp, rope and shrubbery can work out just fine.
+In some cases, a good tarp, rope, and shrubbery can work out just fine.
 For many, having a tent or hammock can be the best bet.
 Here are some tent and hammock gift ideas we recommend.
-Please click on product for a full review.
+Please click on the product for a full review.

 A bushcraft grill will allow you to place a cooking pot or pan on top of some coals or a fire.
 It will easily fit in any pack.
 A bushcraft grill makes it easy to cook a piece of meat or fish and heat up a pot for some tea or coffee.
 It is a simple, light and an easy way to cook when outside.

 Cook Set or Pot